Salaried director discussing pay.

 One of the most efficient alternatives is to pay a dividend from any profit the company makes.
 Dividends are tax-efficient for three main reasons:

-There is a separate dividend tax allowance that is in addition to the Personal Allowance.
-This allowance is £2,000 before any tax is due.
+• There is a separate dividend tax allowance that is in addition to the Personal Allowance.
+This allowance is currently £500 (2024/25 onwards), meaning only the first £500 of dividend income is tax-free.

 However, paying a director only by dividends has a number of disadvantages: